dflicker/website/posts/ASL_Glove_part1.md

 2. Bluetooth Module: RN-42
 I chose the RN-42 because it seemed easy to integrate (just connect TX, RX, 3V3, and GND).
 It has a built in antenna and is only 1" x 0.5" .

+3. Motion sensor: Invensense MPU-9150
+Combining 3 axis gryo, 3 axis accelerometer, and 3 axis compass into a 4mm by 4mm package, the MPU-9150 seems like a great choice for a first try.
+If we find we need something with more precision or more accuracy, then we can upgrade later.
+It has a nice and easy I2C interface and runs of 3V3.

+4. Battery interface IC: TI BQ24075RGTT
+We are running the board off a 1 cell Li-ion battery so we need a part to charge it and ideally automagically handle to choice between battery power and external power.
+The BQ24075RGTT does both of these things AND boost regulates the output voltage to 5.5V to make the voltage conversion to 5V and 3V3 easy.
+This part also offers the ability to run without a battery attached which will be nice for debugging and programming as all I will need is a micro USB cable.

+I'm starting out with parts that are easy to develop on and heavily-used by the hobbyist community to make it easy to get started.
+Part 2 will show the schematic and layout.
+Future topics include assembly, first boot-up, and initial code development.